-SLI has served 110 scholars since 2012.
-While personal interactions between scholars, mentors and teachers are central to SLI’s approach, SLI has also awarded more than $159,000 in SLI college scholarship awards and $35,000 in SLI computer awards to its graduating high school students, plus more than $9,000 in tuition support for students to enroll in college dual enrollment courses while in high school.
+SLI has served more than 110 scholars since 2012.
+While personal interactions between scholars, mentors and teachers are central to SLI’s approach, SLI has also awarded more than $159,000 in SLI college scholarship awards and $35,000 in SLI computer awards to its graduating high school students, plus more than $9,000 in dual enrollment tuition support for students to take college courses while in high school.

 SLI scholars have attended Blue Ridge Community College, Bridgewater College, Eastern Mennonite University, Eastern Nazarene College, George Mason University, Harvard University, James Madison University, Lord Fairfax Community College, Old Dominion University, Shenandoah University, University of Virginia, Virginia Commonwealth University and Virginia Tech.